k8hertweck/HertweckLabSOPs/treeViz.md

 * `names.txt` is text file with two (tab separated) columns, with quotation marks surrounding text strings: 1) full taxon names, 2) taxon names in tree file

 ##Installing all packages in the R [phylogenetics task view](http://cran.r-project.org/web/views/Phylogenetics.html)
-This may be useful if you plan on doing many phylogenetic analyses using R. Otherwise, install each package used below separately using `install.packages`.
+This takes a little time, but may be useful if you plan on doing many phylogenetic analyses using R. Otherwise, install each package used below separately using `install.packages`.

 ```
 install.packages("ctv")